microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 ### Editing API

+New editing operations need to be exposed for fixed-sized fields.

 The editing operations offered by SharedTree, even for unschematized data, need not be the ones prescribed by the model.
 Instead, we see value in offering two sets of higher-level operations: one for fixed-sized fields and one for dynamically-sized fields.
 The impact of this is two-fold: